HI, I'M

 Challenge: When Singapore released its 2020 census data, I wanted to dig into facets of life that may be overlooked or taken for granted, beneath the usual numbers.
 This also gave me an opportunity to learn a new web framework, Svelte.

-Role: Dataset curation, design, interactive visuals
+Role: Data curation, design, interactive visuals

 See more